joshydavid/information-security-study-notes/resources/cryptography.md

 ## Explain the concept of least privilege and why it’s important in information security

 The principle of least privilege means granting users and systems only the minimum level of access needed for them to complete their tasks, this minimizes the risk of accidental or malicious damage to sensitive information

+## Elliptic Curve Cryptography (ECC)

+In Elliptic Curve Cryptography (ECC), key exchange algorithms allow two parties to securely exchange cryptographic keys over an untrusted network.
+The most widely used ECC-based key exchange protocol is ECDH (Elliptic Curve Diffie-Hellman).

+### Step 1: Key Generation

+- Each party generates their own private key (random number):
+  - Alice generates a private key a and a corresponding public key A
+  - Bob generates a private key b and a corresponding public key B

+### Step 2: Public Key Exchange

+- Alice and Bob exchange their public keys A and B over the insecure channel.
+- The public keys are based on elliptic curve points.

+### Step 3: Shared Secret Calculation

+- Both Alice and Bob now compute the shared secret using their private key and the other party’s public key:
+- Alice computes the shared secret using her private key and Bob’s public key.
+- Bob computes the shared secret using his private key and Alice’s public key.
+- Because of the properties of elliptic curves, the shared secret will be identical.

+### Step 4: Secure Communication

+- The shared secret can now be used as a symmetric key to encrypt/decrypt messages between Alice and Bob, ensuring secure communication.

 ## What is authentication?